the-coding-goat/the-coding-goat/README.md

 # Hello, I'm [Your Name] 👋

 Welcome to my GitHub profile!
 I'm a passionate Full Stack Indie Developer from Nigeria.
-I specialize in building engaging websites and themes for various platforms including Shopify, WordPress, and Bootstrap, as well as developing other projects to solve real-life problems.
+I specialize in building engaging websites and themes for various platforms including Shopify, WordPress, and HTML Templates, as well as developing other projects to solve real-life problems.

 ![Header Image](https://your-image-url.com/header-image.png)